 There are some factors to consider in selecting the right funeral flowers.

-Buying flowers for a funeral is primarily determined by your relationship to the deceased.
+Buying flowers for a funeral is primarily determined by your relationship with the deceased.
 The closer you are, the bigger and more elaborate it should be.

 - Immediate Family Members – spouse, children, brothers, sisters, parents, and grandparents typically buy essential flowers such as casket spray, wreaths, or large sprays on a stand.
 These flowers are usually positioned near the casket or inside the coffin during the wake or viewing.

 - Extended Family Members– other family members such as aunts, uncles, cousins, nieces, and nephews can choose different flower arrangements.
 They can choose a standing spray or informal floral arrangements they can bring home or take to the cemetery

 - Close Friends and Business Associates – they can send flowers to show sympathy.
 They can choose smaller arrangements like a basket of flowers, bouquets in vases, or small to medium-sized live plants.
-They can send flowers to the funeral home or the residence of the deceased.
+They can send flowers to the funeral home or the deceased’s residence.

 2. DONATION REQUEST “IN LIEU OF FLOWERS”

 Buying flowers for a funeral will also depend if the family asks a donation request “in lieu of flowers.”
 It is best to honor the request of the family to donate money to a charitable cause; however, you can send flowers in addition to your donation.
-This decision is up to you, but honoring the wishes of the bereaved family is always appreciated.
+This decision is up to you, but honoring the bereaved family’s wishes is always appreciated.

 3. FUNERAL TYPE

 Consider the type of service when buying flowers for a funeral.
-Know if it will be a funeral, memorial, or a celebration of life.
+Know if it will be a funeral, memorial, or celebration of life.
 Also, consider the manner of disposition of the body.
-If it’s cremation with no burial, you can send flowers to the crematory.
+You can send flowers to the crematory if it’s cremation with no burial.
 Choose the type of arrangement that they can take home easily.